goreleaser/goreleaser/www/docs/customization/publishers.md

 ### Environment

-Commands which are executed as custom publishers do not inherit any environment variables (unlike existing hooks) as a precaution to avoid leaking sensitive data accidentally and provide better control of the environment for each individual process where variable names may overlap unintentionally.
+Commands which are executed as custom publishers only inherit a subset of the system environment variables (unlike existing hooks) as a precaution to avoid leaking sensitive data accidentally and provide better control of the environment for each individual process where variable names may overlap unintentionally.

+Environment variables that are kept:

+- `HOME`
+- `USER`
+- `USERPROFILE`
+- `TMPDIR`
+- `TMP`
+- `TEMP`
+- `PATH`

 You can however use `.Env.NAME` templating syntax which enables more explicit inheritance.